 Directions for future research.
 Although this note (and indeed, this workshop) deals with explainability, the traditional focus of real-time scheduling theory research has primarily been on devising efficient algorithms for determining, rather than explaining, schedulability.
-In this traditional context if a schedulability analysis problem is shown to be computationally hard, one approach has been to try to identify sub-problems that are solvable in polynomial time (for example, FP and EDF schedulability analysis of harmonic task systems may be looked upon as such sub-problems of the schedulability analysis problems of the schedulability analysis problems are known [24], [25]).
+In this traditional context if a schedulability analysis problem is shown to be computationally hard, one approach has been to try to identify sub-problems that are solvable in polynomial time (for example, FP and EDF schedulability analysis of harmonic task systems may be looked upon as such sub-problems of the schedulability analysis problems considered in Sections III and IV, for which exact polynomial-time schedulability tests are known [24], [25]).

-This flavor of prior research suggests a promising future research direction on the approach to explainability that we have investigated in this note: If some schedulability analysis problem that arises frequently in practice is \notin NP and therefore unlikely to have polynomial-sized certificates, there may be subproblems of it that are in NP and hence possess polynomially-verifiable certificates of schedulability.
-Since P \subseteq NP, there is an obvious possibility that there are more or larger practically relevant sub-problems of this type than there are sub-problems that are efficiently solvable.
+This flavor of prior research suggests a promising future research direction on the approach to explainability that we have investigated in this note: If some schedulability analysis problem that arises frequently in practice is $\notin$ NP and therefore unlikely to have polynomial-sized certificates, there may be subproblems of it that are in NP and hence possess polynomially-verifiable certificates of schedulability.
+Since P $\subseteq$ NP, there is an obvious possibility that there are more or larger practically relevant sub-problems of this type than there are sub-problems that are efficiently solvable.
 In other words, if explainability is a main concern it may be meaningful to search for practically relevant sub-problems not only for their efficient solvability, but also for their explainability